emacs-openai/codegpt/README.md

 ## 🌟 Using ChatGPT

-The default is completing through [Completions](https://platform.openai.com/docs/api-reference/completions) tunnel.
-If you want to use ChatGPT, do:
+The default is completing through the [Completions](https://platform.openai.com/docs/api-reference/completions) tunnel.
+If you want to use ChatGPT, do the following:

 ```elisp
 (setq codegpt-tunnel 'chat            ; The default is 'completion